-Deploying previous versions of the Azure Information Protection scanner
+Deploying previous versions of the Azure Information Protection classic client scanner

 Applies to: Azure Information Protection, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2

 Relevant for: Azure Information Protection classic client for Windows.
 For the scanner from the unified labeling client, see What is the AIP unified labeling scanner?.

 To provide a unified and streamlined customer experience, the Azure Information Protection classic client and Label Management in the Azure Portal are deprecated as of March 31, 2021.
 While the classic client continues to work as configured, no further support is provided, and maintenance versions will no longer be released for the classic client.